-Guy Fawkes and the men behind the gunpowder plot, a Roman Catholic conspiracy to blow up the Houses of Parliament on 5 November 1605.
-Guy Fawkes, best known of the conspirators, is third from right.
+Guy Fawkes and the men behind the gunpowder plot.
+Guy Fawkes, best known of the conspirators, is third from the right.
 (Print Collector/Getty Images)

 1) Was Guy Fawkes the brains behind the gunpowder plot?